chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 This structure creates powerful incentives that shape market behavior. **Fee schedules** typically offer tiered pricing based on monthly trading volume, VIP status, or market-maker programs.
 However, the effective cost of trading includes explicit fees, bid-ask spreads, market impact, and financing costs like funding rates.

 Consider a concrete example: You want to buy $1 million worth of Bitcoin when it's trading at $50,000 (20 BTC).
 The best offer is $50,010, creating a 1 basis point half-spread cost ($100).
 Your exchange charges 5 basis points in taker fees ($500).
 If your trade pushes through additional liquidity levels up to $50,025, you might pay an average of $50,015, adding another $300 in market impact.
-Your total execution cost is $900, or 9 basis points—meaning you need Bitcoin to appreciate by at least 0.09% just to break even, before considering any funding costs if you're using leverage.
+Your total execution cost is $900, or 9 basis points, meaning you need Bitcoin to appreciate by at least 0.09% just to break even, before considering any funding costs if you're using leverage.

 A practical rule: if you're paying a 5 basis point taker fee plus crossing a 2 basis point half-spread, you need at least 7 basis points of edge just to break even before considering market impact and other costs.

 ### Market Makers: The Liquidity Providers

-Behind every tight bid-ask spread and deep order book stands a market maker—sophisticated trading firms that profit from small edges while providing the liquidity that makes modern crypto trading possible.
+Behind every tight bid-ask spread and deep order book stands a market maker: sophisticated trading firms that profit from small edges while providing the liquidity that makes modern crypto trading possible.
 Unlike directional traders betting on price movements, market makers earn money by continuously offering to both buy and sell, managing the complex dance of inventory and risk that keeps markets functioning smoothly.

 Market maker revenue streams are diverse and sophisticated: